Battery Energy Storage and Linear Generation Help Data Centers Cut Costs and Ease Grid Pressure

 Additional Revenue Through Demand Response

-The financial case extends beyond cost avoidance.
+The financial case extends beyond cost-avoidance.
 Depending on location, data centers with battery energy storage may be eligible to participate in demand response programs, where businesses are compensated for dispatching stored energy to the grid during periods of high demand, turning a battery system into a revenue-generating asset.

-Resilience and Solar Firming With Linear Generators
+Resilience With Energy Storage and Linear Generators

-Solar and storage dramatically reduce a data center’s grid draw, but most facilities require added predictability and resilience when it comes to onsite generation.That’s where a linear generator (L-gen) comes in.
+Storage can dramatically reduce a data center’s grid draw for several hours, but most facilities require added predictability and long-term resilience when it comes to onsite generation.
+That’s where a linear generator (L-gen) comes in.

 Mainspring Linear Generator